Multiloop functional renormalization group from single bosons: Application to the Hubbard model and numerical implementation

-In solving the multiloop flow equations numerically, we consider different Brillouin zone meshes for different objects.
+For this study, our fRG calculations were all performed with the \texttt{BosonFlow} codebase, presented in detail in Ref.~\cite{AlEryani2026}.
+In solving the multiloop flow equations numerically with this setup, we consider different Brillouin zone meshes for different objects.
 The coarse momentum grid presents a uniform discretization into $N_k \times N_k$ points and is used for the momentum dependence of the self-energy $\Sigma$, where we have used $N_k = 16$ for all our calculations.
-For the bosonic dependence of the vertex objects $w_\X$, $\lambda_\X$, and $M_\X$, the coarse momentum grid is selectively refined by a factor $5$ which result in $N_{k,\delta} = 136$ additional points in the vicinity of the high symmetry points $\Gamma = (0, 0)$ and $\M = (\pi, \pi)$, see Fig.~\ref{fig:DiscretizationBZ}.
+For the bosonic dependence of the vertex objects $w_\X$, $\lambda_\X$, and $M_\X$, the coarse momentum grid is selectively refined by a factor of $5$, which results in $N_{k,\delta} = 136$ additional points in the vicinity of the high symmetry points $\Gamma = (0, 0)$ and $\M = (\pi, \pi)$, see Fig.~\ref{fig:DiscretizationBZ}.
 The bosonic momentum dependence of the bubbles appearing on the right-hand side of the vertex flow equations are calculated on a dense uniform grid of $N_k^2N_\delta^2$ points.
 On the other hand, in the spirit of the truncated-unity fRG~\cite{Husemann2009,Wang2012,Lichtenstein2017}, the secondary fermionic momentum dependencies of $\lambda_\X$, $M_\X$ and the bubbles are projected into a small set of form factors.
 Specifically, we keep only the $s$-wave form factor for calculations at half filling and additionally the $d$-wave form factor at finite doping.
-Moreover, we have neglected the mixed bubble contributions (we set $\Pi_{\X, nm} = \dot{\Pi}_{\X, nm} = 0$ for unequal form factor indices $n\neq m$), since that their contributions anyway at $q = 0$ vanish.
-Within this approximation, the contributions from the $d$-wave component to the Yukawa couplings vanish identically in the SBE approximation.
-Our numerical implementation thus relies on the multiloop SBE fRG equations~\eqref{eq:mfRGequationsPhysicalChannels1l}-\eqref{eq:mfRGequationsPhysicalChannelsbeyond2l} and~\eqref{eq:SigmaMdotFlowEquation} rewritten in form factor notation (see Appendix~\ref{App:TUmfRG} for more details on this point).
+Moreover, we have neglected the mixed bubbles (we set $\Pi_{\X, nm} = \dot{\Pi}_{\X, nm} = 0$ for unequal form factor indices $n\neq m$), since their contributions vanish at $q = 0$ anyway.
+Within this approximation, the contributions from the $d$-wave component to the Yukawa couplings vanish identically in the SBE approximation (see Appendix~\ref{sec:vanishing_yukawa} for further explanations).
+Our numerical implementation thus relies on the multiloop SBE fRG equations~\eqref{eq:mfRGequationsPhysicalChannels1l}-\eqref{eq:mfRGequationsPhysicalChannelsbeyond2l} and~\eqref{eq:SigmaMdotFlowEquation} rewritten in form factor notation, see Appendix~\ref{App:TUmfRG} for more details on this point.

 For the frequency dependence, we store the values of the objects at bounded frequency boxes parametrized by $N_w$, where we use $N_w = 6$ for $\beta = 5$, $7.5$ and $N_w = 8$ for $\beta = 10$, $20$.
 Outside of these boxes, the objects are taken to assume their high-frequency asymptotic values~\cite{Wentzell2016}.
 The self-energy is taken to decay to zero at large frequencies (outside the box), where the constant part resulting from the Hartree contribution is absorbed in a redefinition of the chemical potential.
 Table~\ref{tab:technical_parameters} summarizes the information on the frequency and momentum discretization used for the central objects in the code.
 The dependencies for the derivatives and multiloop vertex corrections are identical to their corresponding objects.